| FAQ

 available land, and community support, a comprehensive cooperative community

-and human-friendly land planning, structures, and relationships.
+in place and environmentally and human-friendly land planning, structures,

 2. What Are Our Resouces